annavu/NumberGuesser/README.md

 # NumberGuesser
-game based on a course
+game based on a JS course (Traversy Media)
 - JavaScript